pattaj764/contract-nlp/README.md

 ## Risk Rubric

-The rubric is diligence-oriented.
-Every finding answers one question: *should a reviewer look at this?* Findings are ranked in three severity tiers.
+The rubric is diligence-oriented, with every finding determining if a clause merits review.
+Findings are ranked in three severity tiers.

 ### Scoring